movsessaryan/dapp_example/README.md

-this is a sample of user, arbitrer, resource(API), Offer. and their communication.
+This is a sample of user, arbitrer, resource(API), offer contract. and their communication.

 The scripts are not ready yes, so to start do the folloing steps.
 1)run testrpc in one console